Actively interviewing · Principal / Staff Designer roles

 Design SystemsComponent LibrariesDS LeadershipEnterprise UX

-Built, maintained, and propagated the Hilti Design System across the company's product portfolio — a single source of components, patterns, and UX standards.
-16% annual cost savings across 4 stakeholder groups.
+Built, maintained, and propagated the Hilti Design System across 15+ products — a single source of components, patterns, and UX standards.
+60% faster handoff, 16% annual cost reduction across 4 stakeholder groups.

 View Case Study